webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Feat-of-Strength.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Might
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Feat of Strength
+>1+  Might

 Any task that depends on brute force is eased.
 Examples include smashing down a barred door, tearing open a locked container, lifting or moving a heavy object, or striking someone with a melee weapon.
 Enabler.